-The purpose of this document is to set out the approach that will be taken to MHHSP-Qualification and the high-level plan of activities and requirements in relation to the BSC and REC.
-As Code Bodies responsible for MHHSP-Qualification, Elexon and the REC Code Manager have worked together on a joint approach and plan and will continue to work closely for the duration of the MHHS Programme.
+The purpose of this document is to set out the approach that will be taken to MHHS Qualification and the high-level plan of activities and requirements in relation to the BSC and REC.
+As Code Bodies responsible for MHHS -Qualification, BSCCo and the REC Code Manager have worked together on a joint approach and plan and will continue to work closely for the duration of the MHHS Programme.
 Qualification for other energy codes, such as the Smart Energy Code (SEC), is not within the scope of this document.

 The Qualification phase within the MHHSP is in place to assess that Programme Participants operating within the current arrangements, that plan to operate in MHHS (and any new participants that wish to start operating at the start of MHHS), have the appropriate systems, processes and controls in place to undertake the new MHHS requirements.

-This Qualification process is not set out in Section J or BSCP537 “Qualification Process for SVA Parties, SVA Party Agents and CVA MOAs”.
-Instead, BSC Section C 12.12.7 requires BSC Parties and Party Agents to complete MHHSP-Qualification and comply with the MHHSP-Qualification Plan.
-Therefore, the QA&P sets out the Qualification requirements required under the BSC for all relevant roles to move to the MHHS arrangements.
+This MHHS Qualification process is not set out in Section J or BSCP537 “Qualification Process for SVA Parties, SVA Party Agents and CVA MOAs”.
+Instead, BSC Section C 12.12.7 requires BSC Parties and Party Agents to complete MHHS Qualification and comply with the MHHS Qualification Plan.
+Therefore, this document sets out the MHHS Qualification requirements required under the BSC for all relevant roles to move to the MHHS arrangements.

-Similarly, the 'Systems or Process Change Disclosure' noted in Schedule 9 Section 11.6d of the REC will not apply to MHHSP-Qualification.
+Similarly, the 'Systems or Process Change Disclosure' noted in Schedule 9 Section 11.6d of the REC will not apply to MHHS Qualification.
 Meter Equipment Managers must comply with code changes in line with REC Schedule 15 Section 4.1 to maintain accreditation.
 The REC Code Manager will gain this assurance through the requirements set out in the QA&P. The Code Manager will also obtain assurance that Suppliers and Licensed Distribution System Operators (LDSOs i.e. DNOs) meet the REC associated MHHS obligations through this route.

-Whilst the QA&P sets out the high-level scope and Qualification requirements, the detailed evidence required will be defined in the QAD and completed by Programme Participants.
-Code Bodies will use this to assess whether Programme Participants have met the Qualification requirements and are therefore able to be registered or appointed to MHHS migrated metering points.
+Whilst the QA&P sets out the high-level scope and MHHS Qualification requirements, the detailed evidence required will be defined in the QAD and completed by Programme Participants.
+There are 2 routes to gaining testing evidence, SIT and non-SIT, as outlined in Section 6 Qualification Routes.
+Code Bodies will use this to assess whether Programme Participants have met the MHHS Qualification requirements and are therefore able to be registered or appointed to MHHS migrated metering points.

-Elexon, as the Balancing and Settlement Code Company (BSCCo), and the REC Code Manager will prepare and own the QA&P and the QAD jointly.
+BSCCo, as the Balancing and Settlement Code Company (BSCCo), and the REC Code Manager will prepare and own the QA&P and the QAD jointly.
 The PABs for both Codes will be required to approve these documents.
 In addition to these approvals, the Testing and Migration Advisory Group (TMAG) under MHHSP governance will also be required to approve the QA&P.

 MHHSP – Qualification Obligations